alexyy802/waifucord/docs/migrating.rst

 It is recommended that you create a session instead: ::

-    async with aiohttp.ClientSession() as sess:
+    async with aiohttp.BunnySession() as sess:
         async with sess.get('url') as resp:
             # work with resp